-28. The Budget for the next year is framed under the shadow cast by the huge deficit of Rs.
+- 28. The Budget for the nest year is framed under the shadow cast by the huge deficit of Rs.
 31.58 crore being inherited from the current year.
-I felt seriously concerned about this and did my best, while framing the Budget to reverse the trend.

-29. The Budget Estimates place the revenue receipts at Rs.
-458.39 crore and revenue expenditures Rs.
+I felt seriously concerned about this and did my best, while framing the Budget, to reverse the trend. - 29.
+The budget Estimates place the revenue receipts at Rs.
+458. 39 crores and revenue expenditures Rs.
 398.26 crore showing a surplus of Rs.
 60.12 crore on Revenue Account.
-This surplus is from the Plan account resulting from the favourable dispensation of Plan assistance being 90 percent in the form of grants-in-aid.
-There is a surplus come Rs.
-6.96 crore on Fublic Account also.
-These surplus come handy to meet, to a large extent, the huge deficit of Rs.
+This surplus is from the Plan account resulting form the favourable dispensation of Plan assistance being 90 being 90 percent in the from of grants-in -aid.
+There is surplus of Rs.
+6.96 crore on Public Account also.
+These surpluses came handy to meet, to a large extent, the huge deficit of Rs.
 71.32 crore on the Capital Account.
-In the overall, the Budget reveals a deficit of Rs.
-4.24 crore.
-This will only go to add to the opening deficit. if efforts were not made to raise additonal resources and cut down expenditures.

-30. For funding the state plan and Budget for 1994-95, The Government is required to make a massive effort at resource mobilisation.
+In the overall, the budget reveals a deficit of Rs 4.24 Crores This will only go to add to the opening deficit, , if efforts were not made to raise additional resources and cut down expenditures. - 30.
+For funding the State Plan and the Budget for 1994-1995, the Government is required to make a massive effort at resource mobilisation.
 It has undertaken to raise Rs.
-10 crore by Way of market borrowings and Rs.
-8.71 crore as negotiated loans from Central financial institutions like LIC, HUDCO, Infrastructure Leasing and Financial Services Ltd., etc., We have also undertaken with the Planning Commission to raise additional resources of Rs.
-10 crore in 1994-95.
-Though efforts would be made to augment tax and non-tax revenues, let me say that in our context the expenditure control especially that on establishment has to play a vital role.
-Every rupee saved is an addition to our resources required for the upliftment of the fate of the common man waiting hopelessly at the end of the queue.
+10 crore by wayof market borrowings and Rs.
+8.71 crore as negotiated loans from Central financial institutions like LIC, HUDCO, Infrastructures Leasing and financial services Ltd., etc. We have also undertaken with the Planning Commission to raise additional resources of Rs.
+10 crore in 1994-1995.
+Though efforts would be made to augment tax and non-tax revenues, let me say that in our context the expenditure control especially that on establishment has to play vital role.
+Every rupee saved is an addition to our resources required for the enlistment of the fate of the common man waiting haplessly at the end of the queue.
 Much in this direction is possible through improvement in efficiency and productivity.
-It also requires identification of areas of redundant and wasteful expenditures and overlapping activities and doing away with these expeditiously.
+It also required identification of areas of redundant and wasteful expenditures and overlapping activities and doing away with these expeditiously.
 We have issued a package of economy instructions.
-One important aspect of these which I would like to highlight is the decision to reduce by 25 percent the Budget provisions for 1994-95 in respect of upkeep, repairs and maintenance of vehicles, travelling and office expenses including Medical re-imbursements, etc. But, I know, these are not enough.
+One important aspect of these which I would like to highlight is the decision to reduce by 25 percent the Budget provisions for 1994-1995 in respect upkeep, repairs and maintenance of vehicles, traveling and office expenses including Medical re-imbursements, etc, But, I know these are not enough.
 Much more is the need of the hour.
 The Government would come forward with more stringent measures during the course of the year.
 To the extent we succeed in this direction, our efforts at fiscal correction will be further strengthened.
 This warrants considerable discipline on the part of all those involved in the process.
 I appeal for full and unstinted cooperation in this difficult task from all sections of the community, especially those entrusted with the running of administration.